Frequently asked questions

 When are the fireworks and who pays for them?

 The Lake Lapeer Association sponsors a fireworks show each year on or around July 4th.
 The date is voted on by the membership at the Lake Lapeer Association's annual "all membership" meeting.
-Our fireworks show is 100% funded by donations, the show is put on by a company that specializes in professional fireworks displays.
+Our fireworks show, which is 100% funded by donations, is put on by a company that specializes in professional fireworks displays.
 It begins at dusk and emanates from the dam site.
 During the fireworks show boaters must keep a safe distance from the dam site, not going inside the area of the lake that is marked by buoys.

 Contributions are encouraged and appreciated.
 LLA members and residents may contribute each spring when they receive and return their dues letters.
 Others may contribute by sending a check to Lake Lapeer Association, in care of Barb Murawski, P.O.
 Box 167, Hadley, MI, 48440